Technical documentation

 | Microsoft Azure AD / Entra ID | OAuth 2.0 / OIDC | Available |

-Role assignment after SSO login is managed within LeakIQ and is not derived from IdP group membership by default.
-IdP group-to-role mapping is available for Enterprise customers on request.
+Roles are assigned within LeakIQ and are not derived from IdP group membership.
 All SSO configuration changes are classified as SSO_CHANGE events and written to the immutable audit lineage log.

 InfoSec Q&A